grahamalderson/f5-agility-labs-adfsproxy/docs/module3/module-adfs-proxy.rst

    iii. **10.1.20.7**

-c.
-What Trusted CA would you like to use to validate the client certificate chain presented during certificate authentication?
+c. **What Trusted CA would you like to use to validate the client certificate chain presented during certificate authentication?**

    i. **F5demo-DC-CA.crt**

 This is the AD Certificates Services CA certificate for this environment that was used to issue the client certificates so that the client certificate auth can be verified.
 It was pre-imported for you.

+9. Click Finished

 Test the ADFS Proxy Forms Authentication Functionality
 ------------------------------------------------------